 ‘We’re about strengthening these bonds’

 Weil was raised as a proud Zionist, growing up knowing that his was one of the few branches of the family who escaped the fate of most of the other German Jews.
-In fact, his father and grandfather were so passionate about the Jewish people’s need for a homeland that they asked their Christian customers visiting the farm to buy Israeli bonds.
+In fact, his father and grandfather were so passionate about the Jewish people’s need for a homeland that they asked their Christian customers who visited the farm to buy Israeli bonds.

 “They told them, ‘We want you to have a hand in fulfilling the prophecy you read about in Isaiah,’ ” recalls Weil.